-The Jesuit Schools Network promotes the mission and identity of the Jesuit high schools in North America, and it works to strengthen those institutions.
-A listing of Jesuit high schools can be found here.
+The Jesuit Schools Network offers formation, communication, and pedagogical support to 91 secondary and pre-secondary schools in North America, Belize, and Micronesia.
+A listing of JSN schools can be found here.

 Jesuit Worldwide Learning (JWL)

-Jesuit Worldwide Learning provides equitable high quality tertiary learning to people and communities at the margins of societies - be it through poverty, location, lack of opportunity, conflict or forced displacement – so all can contribute their knowledge and voices to the global community of learners and together foster hope to create a more peaceful and humane world.
+Jesuit Worldwide Learning provides equitable high quality tertiary learning to people and communities at the margins of societies, whether their marginalization is a consequence of poverty, forced-displacement, lack of opportunity, conflict, or political oppression.
+At the forefront of JWL’s work is a commitment to students who will contribute their knowledge and voices to the global community of learners and together foster hope to create a more peaceful and humane world.

 Loyola Press is a Jesuit ministry serving the Catholic community in faith formation, education, and spiritual growth since its founding in 1912.
-It is a nonprofit apostolate of the Chicago-Detroit Province of the Society of Jesus committed to service by publishing books and resources on a wide variety of topics including prayer, Catholic life, history, and Ignatian spirituality.
+It is a nonprofit apostolate of the Midwest Province of the Society of Jesus, committed to service by publishing books and resources on a wide variety of topics including prayer, Catholic life, history, and Ignatian spirituality.

 Office of Ignatian Spirituality

-The Office of Ignatian Spirituality (formerly known as the Jesuit Collaborative) serves as a network of persons and groups involved in Ignatian spiritual ministries from North Carolina to Maine, enabling them to share personnel, practices, programs and other resources, while providing the flexibility and cooperation required to engage the needs of our time.
-Among these needs are a new mission of outreach to groups who have not traditionally been served by the Jesuits, and the preparation of the next generation of directors, so as to ensure that the legacy of St. Ignatius can continue nourish the spiritual lives of many.
+The Office of Ignatian Spirituality (formerly known as the Jesuit Collaborative) serves as a network of persons and groups involved in Ignatian spiritual ministries from North Carolina to Maine, enabling them to share personnel, practices, programs, and other resources, while providing the flexibility and cooperation required to engage the needs of our time.
+Among these needs is outreach to groups who have not traditionally been served by the Jesuits, and the preparation of the next generation of directors, so as to ensure that the legacy of St. Ignatius can continue to nourish the spiritual lives of many.